lewagon/dotfiles/01-Ruby/03-Blocks/04-Cleaning-your-mess/README.md

 hop! hop! hop! hop! hop! hop!
 One more time..
 ```

-The problem is that this code was written by a poor developer, who started coding without thinking...
-It's got lots of useless parts.
+The problem is that this code was written by a poor developer, who started coding without thinking...There are a lot of useless parts

 ## Specs

-Try to refactor this code, getting rid of useless parts and variables.
+Try to refactor the code in `lib/refactor_gym_tonic.rb`, getting rid of useless code.